The 50-20-30 Budget Rule and How It’ll Save Your Finances!June 23, 2020

 Now that the net income is already determined you can now start applying the rule.
 Divide your income to the three main categories mentioned above: Essential Expenses, Financial Freedom and Lifestyle Fund.
 Make sure that you are following the 50-20-30 Budget Rule for each category and not exceeding with the percentage allocated.

-The photo below is the 2017 Revised Edition of the 50-20-30 Budget Rule Template.
+The photo below is a screenshot of The 50-20-30 Budget Rule Template.
 You can download for free the actual budget template on the SavingsPinay Resource Library.
 Access to the library is available if you join my mailing list.

 Important notes to remember:

-- You highest priority will be the Essential Expenses and Financial Freedom.
+- Your highest priority will be the Essential Expenses and Financial Freedom.
 The Lifestyle Fund can pretty much adjust to your budget since it includes all the flexible items.

 - Choosing the correct budget categories is important too.
 Make sure that you separate your needs and wants well.